-Meghan Fish-Bellefleur – VP of Operations
+Meghan Fish-Bellefleur – VP of Human Resources

 Meghan has over 11 years of human resources (HR) experience including strategic planning, succession planning, recognition programs, recruiting, training and development, diversity program development, HR Law, and occupational health and safety.

 It wasn’t until Meghan received her first job out of university that HR became a true passion.
 Meghan is proudly Metis and was the Co-Chairperson for the Aboriginal Student Association at the University of Ottawa in 2006.
 It was this experience that landed her a position in diversity program development for a large organization, where she took on additional roles such as National Chairperson for Aboriginal Peoples and the local equity and diversity committees.
 She has delivered countless dream catcher and spirit doll workshops to colleagues and employees and promotes the benefits of a diverse workplace.